Updated August 17, 2022.

 - If it’s negative, you can end isolation and wear a well-fitting mask for an additional 5 days when around other people.

-Using a PCR or other NAAT test to end isolation or to recheck COVID status after a recent positive test is not recommended, as these tests can detect small genetic fragments from the virus for weeks to months after an infection that don’t represent infectious virus.
+Using a PCR or other NAAT test to end isolation or to recheck COVID status after a recent positive test is not recommended, as these kinds of tests can detect small genetic fragments from the virus for weeks to months after an infection that don’t represent infectious virus.

-While it may be scary being told to quarantine or isolate, it’s important to keep in mind that the vast majority of people who have contracted COVID-19 thus far have experienced mild symptoms similar to the common cold or flu, and have recovered fully.
+While it may be scary being told to isolate, it’s important to keep in mind that the vast majority of people who have contracted COVID-19 thus far have experienced mild symptoms similar to the common cold or flu, and have recovered fully.
 That being said, the virus can sometimes cause severe disease and even death.
 That’s why it’s very important we take the necessary steps to prevent the virus from spreading.
-Here’s how you can protect yourself and others during your quarantine or isolation:
+Here’s how you can protect yourself and others during your isolation:

 Limit your out-of-home activity to medical care and do not go into school or work.
 You should also avoid public transportation, ride-sharing, and taxis.
 If you need groceries, try using a meal or grocery delivery service where your food can be dropped off right outside your door.